stackrox/contributions/ci/function/Google Function/README.md

 # Google Function CI Scan Sample

-This sample uses a Google Function to scan an image and return results.
+This sample uses a Google Cloud Function to scan an image and return results.
 This is useful for scanning builds in hosted CI solutions when Central is not accessible from the Internet -- the function can be used as a proxy.

 The `roxctl_image_check` directory has the sample Python function.
 This script takes an HTTP POST with a JSON body containing the parameters and returns a pass/fail and the policy check output.